Knox service management via ADCM

 Enables or disables the Ranger Knox plugin

-Adds an additional Knox Gateway to one or more hosts.
-Running this action opens the host-component mapping interface where you can add new Knox Gateway components
+Reconfigures the service topology.
+With it, you can change the amount of the Knox Gateway components.
+Running this action opens the host-component mapping interface where you can add new service components

 Reload topologies